Grilled Eggplant Salad

 This recipe inspired by a grilled eggplant dish from Donna Hay New Food Fast. (affiliate link)

 Amount Per Serving: Calories: 183Total Fat: 10gSaturated Fat: 2.9gUnsaturated Fat: 6.7gCholesterol: 11mgSodium: 301mgCarbohydrates: 23gFiber: 6.4gSugar: 8.6gProtein: 4.3g

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in this Grilled Eggplant Salad is approved for all-phases of the South Beach Diet or any other type of low-glycemic eating plan, and this recipe is also good for most other low-carb eating plans.
-The recipe is Paleo if you omit the Feta Cheese.
+Everything in this Grilled Eggplant Salad is approved for all-phases of the original South Beach Diet or any other type of low-glycemic eating plan, and this salad is also relatively low in carbs but probably too high in carbs for Keto.

 Find More Recipes Like This One: